SEND and You: Our service and how we help

 The Local Authority

 SEND and You SENDIAS Service is monitored by each of the local authorities which commission it; Education and Social Care both contribute to the LA funding.
-We are also monitored by the CCG as SAY is jointly commissioned with the CCG.
-The local authorities and CCG monitor the service to ensure that we are offering the service that we publicise.
+We are also monitored by the ICB (health) as SAY is jointly commissioned with the ICB.
+The local authorities and ICB (health) monitor the service to ensure that we are offering the service that we publicise.
 They also ensure that we are meeting the Minimum Standards for SENDIAS Services.

 By supporting good partnership working, we will encourage service-users and professionals to work more closely together, in

 the interests of children and young people with SEND.
-The Information, Advice and Support we give is independent and impartial in line with the Minimum Standards for SENDIAS Services.
+The Information, Advice and Support we give is confidential and impartial in line with the Minimum Standards for SENDIAS Services.

 We offer impartial and confidential information, advice and support (IAS) to enable our service users to make their OWN